What we do

 The employees are all members of the co-operative, and have equal ownership of it.
 In our case everyone acts as directors as well.
 There are no shareholders, so it cannot be bought out or taken over without the members’ consent.

 We operate as a worker co-op because we believe in non-hierarchy, collective ownership and useful work.
-We are responsible for our own work and business sustainability, not dependent on a boss or shareholders, whose bottom line is most likely to be profit, rather than our needs.
+We are responsible for our own work and business sustainability, not dependent on a boss or shareholders, whose bottom line is most likely to be profit, rather than working conditions.

-We are not just a bike shop offering affordable repairs and training, but provide resources that others can use such as access to meeting room space, supporting the union that represents our members (Industrial Workers of the World), and advice and skill-sharing.
-We source supplies from other co-ops where possible to help grow the co-operative economy and we are promoting the ‘co-operative marque’ symbol to identify co-operatively produced goods and services.
+As well as being a bike shop, we provide resources that others can use such as access to meeting room space, support for the union that represents our members (Industrial Workers of the World), and advice and skill-sharing.
+We source supplies from other co-ops where possible and promote the ‘co-operative marque’ symbol to identify co-operatively produced goods and services.

 We encourage you to use democratically-owned businesses wherever possible and to find out about getting involved in co-operatives yourself.